New emails are intelligently auto-filed based on a combination of the conversation thread, template defaults, client default or user defaults.

 When Save Attachments Separately is set to "On", attachments in incoming emails are saved as separate documents.
 Attachments are saved using the same configuration as the email (such as the Cabinet and Categories) that is being applied to the email.
 Only genuine attachments are filed, and any attachments such as a jpg for a logo or signature are ignored.

-- When you have Save Attachments Separately set to "On" and In Tray review set to "On", both the incoming email and the attachments show in the In Tray and can be filed separately.
+- When Save Attachments Separately is set to "On" and In Tray review set to "On" (or AutoFile Else is set to "On" and the email cannot be autofiled) both the incoming email and the attachments show in the In Tray and can be filed separately.
 Attachments can be filed either before of after the email is filed from the Attachments section in the drawer of the email.

 Include Client's Contacts